Leg bowing in children is common and often developmental.

 Lesions of the corpus callosum are uncommon and arise from multiple different aetiologies.
 The lesions can be classified according to underlying pathophysiology 4-6.

 Leukocoria (also spelled as leucocoria or leukokoria) refers to an abnormal white reflection from the retina of the eye.
 Despite its colour, the reflection is related to the familiar red-eye effect.
 Usually, when a light is shone through the iris, the retina appears red to the observer.
 In leuko...

 The leukodystrophies are dysmyelinating disorders which typically, although not invariably, affect children.
 They include:

 globoid cell leukodystrophy (Krabbe disease)

-Linitis plastica is a descriptive term usually referring to the appearance of the stomach, although the rectum can also be described this way (see: linitis plastica of the rectum).
+Linitis plastica is a descriptive term usually referring to the appearance of the stomach, although the rectum can also be described this way.
 The appearance is said to be reminiscent of an old leather water-bottle.

 Littre hernia is a hernia containing a Meckel's diverticulum.
 Also known as a persistent omphalomesenteric duct hernia.
 It is most frequently encountered in the inguinal region.

 blind ending tubular structure arising from antimesentric border of small bowel and extend...

 Liver lesions represent a heterogeneous group of pathology ranging from solitary benign lesions to multiple metastases from a variety of primary tumours.